 Kwon is not wrong.
 The introduction of 4K OLED was a big step toward inciting a battle for ultra-premium TV supremacy and the rapid development that came with that battle has resulted in a trickle-down effect, bringing ever-improved TV picture quality to prices the average consumer can afford.

 Aside from the argument that technology is dying if it isn’t evolving, there’s a proposed benefit to 8K resolution at ultra-large screen sizes.
 Today’s 65-inch TV is yesterday’s 55-inch TV, and the average TV in living rooms and home theaters is likely to get larger in the coming years.
 Indeed, LG is betting on it.
 The company says it expects 8K TV sales to grow to 5 million units by 2022, possibly exceeding the growth of 4K over its first three years.

 As for content, the 8K OLED’s onboard upscaling of 4K content should make a considerable difference at 88 inches, and ultimately, 8K content will be here.
 Live 8K broadcasts are already underway.
 As for streaming?
 The bandwidth to support a quality 8K stream is hard to come by, at least in a good portion of the U.S., and would likely eat up bandwidth caps in a hurry.
-Still, at such sizes, a compressed 8K signal could look superior to today’s 4K streams. — but again, only on especially large displays.
+Still, at such sizes, a compressed 8K signal could look superior to today’s

 We’ll be getting hands-on time and video of the new 88-inch 8K OLED TV from LG’s booth at IFA 2018 soon, so visit back for a close look at just what this TV brings to the party.